analyticsplaybook/analyticsplaybook.github.io/tagmanagement/adobe_dtm_previous_page_name.md

 ---

 layout: minimal
-title: Adobe DTM - Previous page name
+title: Adobe DTM - Previous Page Name

 ---

-# Adobe DTM - Previous page name
+# Adobe DTM - Previous Page Name

-__Problem__: You want to track the previous page name via  Adobe DTM but can't use a Plugin (getPreviousValue).
+__Problem__: You want to track the previous page name via Adobe DTM but you can't use a Plugin (getPreviousValue).

 __Actions__: You can use Session Storage to track the previous page name.

 __Explanation (resolution)__:

-You need two Page Load Rules to track the previous page name.
+You need two Page Load Rules (PLR) to track the previous page name.
 First PLR:

-- Name: Save ppn to session storage
+- Name: Save prior page name to session storage
-- Trigger Rule at “DOM Ready”
+- Trigger Rule at "DOM Ready"
-- Rule Condition: Path “.*” (regex enabled)
+- Rule Condition: Path ".*"" (regex enabled)
-- Custom Code “None-Sequential Javascript”:
+- Custom Code ï¿½None-Sequential Javascriptï¿½:

 {% highlight javascript %}
 if(typeof(Storage) != "undefined") {